val-samonte/p2p-chat/README.md

 ### Solution

-The goal is gradually come up with a solution such that it will become at par with top Centralized P2P Trade Facilitators.
+The goal is to gradually come up with a solution such that it will become at par with top Centralized P2P Trade Facilitators.
 To achieve this, it is important to build a community of believers, builders and enthusiasts who will lay the foundation of this vision.

 The project will be governed by the community (as Decentralized Organization / DAO).
 The DAO will act as a Trade Facilitator and will handle all issues that may arise from the protocol by conducting public meetings, proposing solutions, and voting for protocol improvements.